Skip To Content

 Draft Orders

 15.1.1 Any party may prepare a draft order using Form 15.
 A draft order is treated as a submission and the Tribunal may amend it.
+A draft order is not part of the public record of the proceeding.

 Orders Effective When Made